kvitoslava-yarish/dl-hw3/report.md

 - Word-level FastText embeddings handle RU/UA morphology well due to subword information.
 - BiLSTM + softmax provides a simple, interpretable baseline that is easy to train and compares well to classical NER baselines.
 ## 4.2 Training Setup
 **Loss Function**
 - We use `CrossEntropyLoss` with `ignore_index = -100` to ensure that padding tokens do not contribute to the loss.
 **Optimizer**
 - Optimizer: **Adam**
 - Learning rate: **1e-3**
 **Model Dimensions**
 - BiLSTM hidden size: **128**
 **Training Procedure**
 - The model is trained for **15 epochs**.
 - Based on validation metrics, the **best performance was achieved at epoch 9**.
 - Training was stable, and no overfitting was observed before epoch 9.
 **Kaggle Submission Performance**
 - Final F1-score on the public leaderboard: **0.50**
-- This score represents the baseline performance before more advanced modeling (CRF, pre-trained transformers, or augmented datasets).

 ### 4.3 LSTM + FastText + CRF Model
 **Tokenization**
 - Word-level tokenization with punctuation split as separate tokens.
 - Stanza tokenizer used for Ukrainian text; emojis and noise removed.